UrbanSelfSim/UrbanSelfSim.github.io/_pages/acknowledgement.md

 ---
 The development of SelfSim has been supported by several research grants, including:

+- **MTR-centric Mobility as a Service (MaaS-MTR) for the intercity-intracity integrated travel in the greater bay area: Travellers'behavioural adaption and sustainability impact assessment.**
+  Funded by MTR Research Funding Scheme 2025.
+Period: 2025 - 2028.
+PI: Dr. Chengxiang (Tony) ZHUGE

 - **Evolutionary Mechanism and Impact Assessment of Hydrogen Fuel Cell Vehicle Market.**
   Funded by Shenzhen Municipal Science and Technology Innovation Commission.
 Period: 2023 - 2026.
 PI: Dr. Chengxiang (Tony) ZHUGE